2MTRX2/SignNet_Analytica/README.md

 - Row and column labels must be identical.
 - A value of `0` denotes the absence of an edge.
 - Positive and negative values represent signed edges.

+### Edge List

+The framework expects edge lists in the following format:
+	source	target	sign
+	A	B	1
+	B	C	1
+	A	C	-1

+Requirements:

+    The first row contains the column headers (e.g., 'source', 'target', 'sign').
+    Each subsequent row represents a distinct signed relationship between two nodes.
+    The source and target columns contain the node labels.
+    The sign column contains numerical values where positive and negative values represent signed edges.
+    Missing combinations or a weight of 0 denote the absence of an edge.